 If f is a well-defined function, that is we can say what f(x) is for every x in some domain, but we can't say how to compute f(x), then we say f is noncomputable.
-Otherwise, we say f is computable reductions
+Otherwise, we say f is computable reductions haed, say, len inside another function.

-We've just seen our first non-computable function: halt.
-There are many more.
+We've just seen our first non-computable function (halt) There are many more.